-Children’s Literacy Strategy
+Children’s Literacy Outcomes

-The Early Years Literacy and Language Development Strategy and Action Plan has been developed by Communities for Children (C4C) Bendigo, to address these issues.
+The Early Years Literacy and Language Development Strategy and Action Plan was developed in 2015 by Communities for Children (C4C) Bendigo, to address these issues.
 The strategy brings together research, data and stakeholder feedback.
 This has been collated into an overview of the key issues impacting on literacy and language development for Bendigo’s children and culminates in an Early Years Literacy and Language Development Action Plan for Bendigo.
 The primary goal of the strategy and action plan are to improve literacy and language development outcomes for children aged 0-5 (particularly 0-3 year olds) across Bendigo from all socioeconomic and cultural backgrounds.

 The C4C Early Years Literacy and Language Development Strategy for Bendigo aims to do the following:

 - Articulate the issues and consequences of poor literacy and language skills

 - Identify and summarise key data pertaining to the current situation, locally and nationally, in relation to children’s literacy and language levels

 - Highlight key priorities for improving literacy and language development in Bendigo

 Make recommendations for practical actions to address these priorities.

 The Action Plan, contained in the second section of the strategy, outlines a number of key recommendations.
 A number of these reccomendations have now been established including: